ScalaHamburg/FutureSlides/README.md

 Once downloaded and extracted, put the Future.html and the Future folder in the extracted Reveal.js folder.
 Now open the Future.html Page in a Browser - I used Chrome.

+## code execution ##

+In order to be able to execute the code snippets in some slides, the codeSlides.js-file needs to be present in the "js"-folder and the scripting backend needs to be started on port 8080.

 Have fun!